-Admission decisions will be made by January 21st of the winter term preceding the summer work term.
+Admission decisions will be made by late January of the winter term preceding the summer work term.
 For further information related to co-op program eligibility read the eligibility guide.
 Additional detailed information about the co-operative education program can be found on the Career Services & Co-operative Education web pages.

 Once admitted, in order to earn the co-op designation, Kinesiology Co-op students are required to complete all academic requirements outlined for the HBK four-year program plus at least four work terms.
 Detailed information can be found in the academic calendar.